someweisguy/esp_dmx/README.md

 ### Timing Configuration

 In most situations it is not necessary to adjust the default timing of the DMX driver.
 Nevertheless, this library allows for individual configuration of the DMX baud rate, break, and mark-after-break for the DMX controller.
-These functions have no effect when using the ESP32 as a DMX responder.
+These functions have no effect when receiving DMX; they only effect the baud rate, break, and mark-after-break when sending DMX or RDM.
 After the DMX driver has been installed, the following functions may be called.

 ```c
 dmx_set_baud_rate(DMX_NUM_2, DMX_BAUD_RATE);     // Set DMX baud rate.